 Camp 6 - not a campground anymore, now the Day-Use parking area south of the village (once called Camp Tresidder)

-Camp 7 - former (flooded) Lower River Campground
+Camp 7 - former (flooded in 1997) Lower River Campground

 Camp 9 - was a group campground, then backpackers' walk-in

 Camp 11 - Upper Pines Campground